kyverno/website/content/en/docs/Writing policies/variables.md

 `{{images.initContainers.vault.referenceWithTag}}`

-For initContainer `vault`, `referenceWithTag` corresponds to `https://ghcr.io/vault:v3`.
-Since the image is specified with a `tag` and not a `digest`, `reference` variable will also hold the same value.
+For initContainer `vault`, `referenceWithTag` corresponds to `https://ghcr.io/vault:v3` since the image was specified with a tag and not a digest.
+The `reference` variable will also hold the same value.

 This same pattern and image variable arrangement also works for ephemeral containers.